V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/dual-endstops.md

 First, most jobs will not benefit from using endstops.
 Getting the machine close and just running a quick one off carving or sign has no need to go through all the extra steps.
-People new to the CNC world should not use this, this is a advanced technique.
+People new to the CNC world should not use this; this is an advanced technique.
 My support for this will be limited.

 - You can now use the machine in two ways.
 Quick one off jobs as you always would setting the home position by hand and just running the job.
 Or by starting each job with a `G28` (if using a touch